 That's called pacelining.
-We do teach pacelining in the B SIG, but not until about the 5th week for most groups.
+We do teach pacelining in the B SIG, but not until about the 5th or 6th week.
 We'll have a class beforehand to teach the technique and then practice slowly on an 8 mile stretch of wide, straight and flat road.
-After that, whether and how much each individual group will actually ride in pacelines will be up to the group's leaders and their assessment of the group's ability and desire.
+After that, whether and how much each individual group will actually ride in pacelines will be up to the group's leaders and will depend on their assessment of the group's ability and desire to do so.
 (And, of course, we'll only do it where it's safe to do so).
-Not to worry, though: Since the SIG is specifically designed as a progressive series, with each week's skills building on what you'll have mastered in prior weeks, you'll actually have 90% of pacelining technique down, without knowing it, before you even get to the formal class on pacelining.
+Not to worry, though: Since the SIG is specifically designed as a progressive series, with each week's skills building on what you'll have mastered in prior weeks, you'll actually have 90% of the technique down, without knowing it, before you even get to the formal class on pacelining.
 In short, everyone will come away learning how to paceline, but only those groups who have the necessary skill and desire will be using it, and only where it's safe to do so.